diagrams/diagrams-doc/manual/diagrams-manual.rst

 areas to fill with color when filling the interior of a path: the *winding rule* and the *even-odd rule*.
 The rule used to draw a path-based diagram can be set with `fillRule`.
-For simple, non-self-intersecting paths determining which points are inside is quite simple, and the two algorithms give the same results.
+For simple, non-self-intersecting paths, determining which points are inside is quite simple, and the two algorithms give the same results.
 However, for self-intersecting paths, they usually result in different regions being filled.